jakebills1/devblog/content/posts/redis-in-ruby.md

 title = 'Redis in Ruby'
 +++

-Building on some of my research into concurrency and systems programming, I have been working through a project called 'Build Your Own Redis' in [CodeCrafters](https://codecrafters.io/)  and wanted to share my experience so far and some notes about Redis and Ruby.
+Building on some of my research into [concurrency and systems programming](/posts/server_applications_in_ruby), I have been working through a project called 'Build Your Own Redis' in [CodeCrafters](https://codecrafters.io/) and wanted to share my experience so far, and some notes about Redis and Ruby.
-### What is Redis?
+## What is Redis?
-Redis is an in-memory storage application that is used as a key-value database, meaning that clients can associate values like strings, arrays, and sets with keys.
+Redis is an in-memory storage application that is often used as a key-value database, meaning that clients can associate data structures like strings, arrays, and sets with keys for retrieval later.
-### What does Redis do?
+## What does Redis do?
-Redis:
-- runs on the internet
+Simply put, a Redis client's transaction with a Redis server looks like:
-- accepts TCP connections
+- accept a TCP connection from the client
-- reads commands from clients, parsing the Redis protocol
+- read a command from the client, parsing the Redis protocol
-- executes those commands, potentially persisting values
+- execute the command, potentially persisting values
-- returns results of commands
+- return results of the command

 The project I am going to present performs these basic actions but only responds to a few different [Redis commands](https://redis.io/docs/latest/commands/).
 I have yet to get to some other features of Redis like replication.
-Below I will get into how my project achieves each of these basic functions.
+In the rest of this article, I will explain how my project achieves each of these basic functions.
-### Network
+## Network
 This part is pretty simple, just using the Ruby sockets library to start a TCPServer on a configurable port:
 ```ruby
 require 'sockets'